nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 FriendDex allows you to store certain information about your friends, so you don't have to.
 The information below provides further description about your friends' details you can store.

-Further description on how to add/modify these fields are provided in the [Features](#features) section.
+Further descriptions on how to add/modify these fields are provided in the [Features](#features) section.

 ### Name